kai-ion/django_toList/readme.md

 next add a subclass Listview to display a list of todo items Now you can do something very similar to display a list of to-do items.
 You’ll start by creating another view class, this time called ItemListView.
 Like the class ListListView, ItemListView will extend the generic Django class ListView.
 Open views.py and add your new class

+Show the Items in a To-Do List
+Your next task is to create a template for displaying the TodoItems in a given list.
+Once again, the {% for <item> in <list> %} … {% endfor %} construct will be indispensable.
+Create the new template, todo_list.html

+So you’ve coded an ItemListView class, but so far, there’s no way for your user to invoke it.
+You need to add a new route into urls.py so that ItemListView can be used